Nikkei falls to lowest level since April 2009

 Germany suffered one of its least successful debt auctions for new 10-year debt since the euro was launched in 1999, sparking fears the debt crisis was even beginning to threaten the country on rising expectations it will have to bail out Europe's weaker nations.

 Europe's woes helped send Wall Street to its sixth straight losing day on Wednesday, ahead of the U.S. Thanksgiving holiday.
-Tokyo markets were closed for a holiday on Wednesday and were catching up to the losses overseas.
+Tokyo markets were closed for a holiday on Wednesday and were catching up with losses overseas.

 The Nikkei opened below 8,227.63, the two-and-a-half-year intraday low hit on March 15 in the wake of the earthquake and tsunami four days before.